 We are in the process of developing point-of-care decision support devices based on the patented cutting-edge infrared spectroscopy and artificial intelligence, or AI, analysis technology platform, as a basis for point-of-care decision support devices.
 The electrooptic visual and infrared spectroscopy technology platform allows harmless and non-invasive gathering of bio-information from a patient's blood and tissue.
 Bioinformation is then analyzed using our AI-based algorithms to provide healthcare professionals with decision support in the assessment and monitoring of various disease conditions.
-We plan to use our proceeds to continue development efforts of our products, while mainly focusing on the DiaSafeTM device, production of commercial units, marketing, and working capital.
+We plan to use our proceeds to continue development efforts of our products, while mainly focusing on the DiaSafeTM device production and marketing of PressureSafeTM commercial units, and working capital.